 Let’s do some mental exercises and view some footage and images of rockets blasting off from Earth.

 Back in the 1960s and 1970s, countries around the world sent many rockets into the air to attempt to land man on the Moon.
 The picture to the left is of the Apollo 11 rocket blasting off.
+The question to ask yourself is, did this rocket and many others like it make it to the Moon, or was it all an elaborate hoax?
+Lesson 2, Lesson 3, Lesson 5, and Lesson 11 all include information that can help to clarify what is true regarding a “dome/canopy” and if outer space actually exists.

 Below is a screen-capture of a video with its caption that was found on YouTube.
 The captioning for each clip shown throughout the video imply that the rockets seen in the video hit the dome and were unable to escape it.